lurenjia534/SkyDrive-X/README.md

    git clone https://github.com/lurenjia534/SkyDriveX.git
    ```
 2. **Configure your Microsoft Entra app**
-   - Follow `MSAL授权指南.md` to register an Azure AD app, generate the signing certificate, and obtain the `client_id` and redirect URI.
+   - Read the Chinese guide [MSAL授权指南.md](MSAL授权指南.md) (an English version is in progress) to register the Azure AD application, export the signing hash, and retrieve the `client_id`.
-   - Update `app/src/main/res/raw/auth_config.json` with your `client_id` and redirect URI.
-   - Update the signature hash path in the `BrowserTabActivity` intent filter inside `AndroidManifest.xml`.
+   - When SkyDrive X launches for the first time it opens an OOBE wizard; enter the `client_id` there.
+You can revisit the wizard from the Settings page (“Modify login configuration”) to switch apps later.
 3. **Open the project**
    - Use Android Studio Koala (or newer) with Gradle 8.13.
    - Install Android 14 (API 34) SDK or newer; enable Android 15 (API 35/36) preview to build.